-Should you invest your savings in a 529 plan or a 401(k)?
-How do you mitigate the potential effects of a career interruption?
-How do you fulfill your caregiving duties without sacrificing your own self care?
-How does a major life transition like divorce or retirement impact your financial future?
-If you're wrestling with some of these questions, the Playbook: A Woman's Guide to Life & Money may have the answers you're looking for.
+How much of your savings should you be investing?
+Do you need a prenup?
+How do you know when you're ready to buy a home, or start a business?
+If you're wrestling with some of these questions, the Playbook: Your Guide to Life & Money may have the answers you're looking for.